-3.1.2.2.
+3.1.2.3.
 Sample Correlation

-To view the abundance correlation plot for the detected features and proteins of the two selected samples, click the Sample Correlation button from the "Summary" view title bar.
-Sample correlation plots will be displayed in a popup window.
-Correlation plots between all possible samples are shown.
+To view the abundance correlation plot for the detected features and proteins, click the Sample Correlation button from the "Summary" view title bar.
+A Correlation Plot Options window will pop-up to select which samples to include.

+The Protein Correlation, Peptide Correlation, and Feature Correlation plots will be displayed for the samples selected.
 The Pearson's correlation score indicates the reproducibility of the experiment based on a selected pair of samples.
-To export the image right click on popup window and select Save as...
+To export the image right click on pop-up window and select Save as...